Aujasvi-Moudgil/Classification-and-Representation-Learning/README.md

 # Classification-and-Representation-Learning
 ## Materials
 Solutions to the Autonomous Work given as a part of Course Work.
-Other material including Lectures sessions slides, Lab Tutorials and Paper Presentations are in their respective folders.
+Other material including Lectures, Sessions-slides, Lab Tutorials and Paper Presentations are in their respective folders.